Logistic regression: Many explanatory variables, two categories

 The above example of binary logistic regression on one explanatory variable can be generalized to binary logistic regression on any number of explanatory variables x1, x2,... and any number of categorical values $y=0,1,2,\dots$.

 To begin with, we may consider a logistic model with M explanatory variables, x1, x2 ... xM and, as in the example above, two categorical values (y = 0 and 1).
 For the simple binary logistic regression model, we assumed a linear relationship between the predictor variable and the log-odds (also called logit) of the event that $y=1$.
 This linear relationship may be extended to the case of M explanatory variables:

 where t is the log-odds and $\beta_i$ are parameters of the model.
-An additional generalization has been introduced in which the base of the model (b) is not restricted to the Euler number e.
+An additional generalization has been introduced in which the base of the model (b) is not restricted to Euler's number e.
 In most applications, the base $b$ of the logarithm is usually taken to be e.
 However, in some cases it can be easier to communicate results by working in base 2 or base 10.

 For a more compact notation, we will specify the explanatory variables and the β coefficients as $(M+1)$-dimensional vectors:

 with an added explanatory variable x0 =1.
 The logit may now be written as:

 Solving for the probability p that $y=1$ yields: